orffen/basicfantasyrpg/README.md

 The system does not yet automatically reset initiative at the end of each combat round, but this can be manually done in FoundryVTT's initiative tracker.

+### Monster Special Abilities

+The monster sheet has a "special abilities" field.
+This field should be 0, 1, or 2, depending on how many asterisks appear after the monster's hit dice value.
+XP values for monsters are automatically calculated.

 ## License

 All software components are licensed under the MIT license - see *LICENSE.txt* for details.